ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-be put down for atleast twodays after ae usciag wilelt “he the Pap yaaa

-dered saltpetre, which removes all the surface i, j**Take about half a pint of lard, warm it and it

 &amp;c., leaving the meat fresh and clean.
 Someomit |down the throat of the animal.
 I firstttied this iy
 boiling the pickle, and find it to answer well, though | the case of lo Genin! ring r